Salvager hopes to free ship blocking Suez Canal by start of next week | Headlines

 The 400-meter (430-yard) long Ever Given became wedged diagonally across a southern section of the canal amid high winds early on Tuesday, disrupting global shipping by blocking one of the world's busiest waterways.
 About 15% of world shipping traffic passes through the canal, and hundreds of vessels are waiting to pass through the waterway once the blockage has been cleared.

 Dredgers had removed some 20,000 tonnes of sand from around its bow by Friday, but tugging operations to free the ship were suspended overnight.
-"We aim to get it done after the weekend, but everything will have to work out exactly right for that," Peter Berdowski, chief executive of Boskalis, told Dutch TV program Nieuwsuur late on Friday.

-Boskalis owns Smit Salvage, which was brought in this week to help with efforts by the Suez Canal Authority (SCA) to dislodge the ship.
-"The bow is really stuck in the sandy clay, but the stern has not been pushed totally into the clay, which is positive.
-We can try to use that as leverage to pull it loose," Berdowski said.

-"Heavy tugboats, with a combined capacity of 400 tonnes, will arrive this weekend.
-We hope that a combination of the tugboats, dredging of sand at the bow, and a high tide will enable us to get the ship loose at the beginning of next week."
+They were due to restart early afternoon on Saturday to try to take advantage of the high tide, three sources with knowledge of canal operations said, though they added it could be necessary to remove more sand from around the ship to free it.

 Egyptian Prime Minister Mostafa Madbouly on Saturday thanked foreign partners for offers to help refloat the ship and said the SCA's chairman would brief media shortly on details of the operation to release the ship.

-TANKER RATES UP Shipping rates for oil product tankers nearly doubled after the ship became stranded, and the blockage has scrambled global supply chains, threatening costly delays for companies already dealing with COVID-19 restrictions.
+TANKER RATES UP

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)